jdsmith022/TODO_List/README.md

 # TODO_List
-Vanilla Javascript ToDo List
+Vanilla Javascript ToDo Lisl in HTML and with SASS

 To update .css files from .scss files run command in terminal:
 ```
 sass --watch sass/:stylesheets
 ```

 To install sass command:
 ```
 brew install sass/sass/sass
 ```